JelleKUL/MeshAlignment/README.md

 #### [UnityHttpListener](../main/Runtime/Communication/UnityHttpListener.cs)

-This starts up a server @ the local IP adress, given a desired port.
+This starts up a server @ the local IP address, given a desired port.

 #### [UnityHttpSender](../main/Runtime/Communication/UnityHttpSender.cs)

-Send either Get or post requests to a certain IP adress and port.
+Send either Get or post requests to a certain IP address and port.
 Post request contain serialized Json data.

+### Geo location

+## Licensing

+The code in this project is licensed under MIT license.